 - 10 tributary streams to the Blackfoot River.

-- Steep, rugged, and forested terrain with difficult access and at an elevations between 5,200 and 7,200 feet.
+- Steep, rugged, and forested terrain with difficult access and elevations between 5,200 and 7,200 feet, and short construction seasons.

-- Highly mineralized area with ore-body at or near the surface at multiple locations.
+- Highly mineralized areas with the ore-body at or near the surface at multiple locations, and active adit discharges.